Accent Web Design

 Yellow is a vibrant and cheerful colour that exudes positivity, optimism, and happiness.
 It is often associated with the sun, warmth, and joy.
 Yellow can instantly grab attention and create a sense of energy and enthusiasm.
 It is a colour that encourages creativity and stimulates mental activity.

-When used appropriately, yellow can bring a sense of playfulness and lightheartedness to your website.
+When used appropriately, yellow can bring a sense of playfulness and light-heartedness to your website.
 It can be particularly effective in industries related to children, entertainment, and leisure.
 However, yellow should be used sparingly and strategically, as excessive use can be overwhelming and create visual fatigue.

 Green is a colour that represents nature, growth, and harmony.
 It is associated with feelings of balance, freshness, and renewal.
 Green has a calming and soothing effect on viewers, making it an excellent choice for websites related to environmental causes, health, and wellness.

-Green is often used in eco-friendly and sustainable industries, as it symbolizes a connection with nature and a commitment to environmental stewardship.
+Green is often used in eco-friendly and sustainable industries, as it symbolises a connection with nature and a commitment to environmental stewardship.
 Lighter shades of green can evoke a sense of tranquillity, while brighter greens can bring a vibrant and lively feel to a design.
 Green is also commonly used in the food and beverage industry, where it can signify freshness and natural ingredients.

-Orange is a warm and energetic colour that symbolizes enthusiasm, creativity, and playfulness.
+Orange is a warm and energetic colour that symbolises enthusiasm, creativity, and playfulness.
 It combines the vibrancy of red with the cheerfulness of yellow, creating a colour that exudes positivity and excitement.
 Orange is often used to draw attention and create a sense of liveliness.

 This colour can be particularly effective in industries related to entertainment, sports, and youth-oriented products or services.
 It can evoke feelings of fun and adventure.
 Orange is also associated with creativity and innovation, making it suitable for design-related industries.
 However, like red, orange should be used in moderation to avoid overwhelming the viewer.